-Female Award: Olivia Foskett - Tring Park School for the Performing Arts
+Male Award: Charlie Mellor Tring Park School for the Performing Arts

 Barbara Geoghegan Award

-Photos of the 2016 Mabel Ryan Awards taken by Elaine Mayson are available to view and purchase at Elaine's website www.elainemaysonphotography.co.uk
+Photos of the 2018 Cecchetti Vocational Awards taken by Elaine Mayson are now available to view and purchase at Elaine's website http://www.elainemaysonphotography.co.uk/gallery/

 The Cecchetti Classical Ballet Vocational Awards are a high profile public annual event that offers students in vocational training the opportunity to perform on a professional stage in an atmosphere of friendly competition.
-The Awards take place annually in November at the Lillian Baylis Theatre, Sadler’s Wells and are open to male and female vocational students in the UK and Europe.
+The Awards take place annually in the autumn term at the Lillian Baylis Theatre, Sadler’s Wells and are open to male and female vocational students in the UK and Europe.

 These Awards include the Fewster Cecchetti Scholarship and the Barbara Geoghegan Award and a number of additional awards to support vocational students training in the Cecchetti method.